crittercism/apteligent-xamarin-sdk/README.md

-Xamarin, Crittercism Component Package
+Apteligent (formerly Crittercism) Xamarin Component Package
 =======

-Performance Monitor, prioritize, troubleshoot, and trend your mobile cross-platform [Xamarin](http://xamarin.com) mobile app with [Crittercism](http://crittercism.com) C# Component.
+Performance Monitor, prioritize, troubleshoot, and trend your cross-platform [Xamarin](http://xamarin.com) mobile apps with the [Apteligent](http://crittercism.com) C# Component.

-A cross-platform Component for leveraging Crittercism SDK and Services from Xamarin ( Mono  C# ) iOS and Android Applicaion
+A cross-platform component for leveraging the Apteligent SDK and Services from Xamarin ( Mono  C# ) iOS and Android Applications

-Please read Getting Started to learn how to use the component library.
+Please read Getting Started below to learn how to use the component library.

 ##Crittercism API